naveenshukla1817/S1mple/README.md

 Supabase Storage
 Vercel

-The project is intentionally lightweight and easy to inspect and maintain.
+Newla is intentionally lightweight, easy to understand, and easy to maintain.

 Live